gentoo-golang-dist/zabbix-agent2-plugin-mssql/README.md

 ## Supported Operating Systems and Architectures

 The plugin and its dependencies are pure Go, hence supported on all platforms that Go supports.
+(Linux, Windows, macOS, and, etc.)

-To view the list of supported platforms, run:
+To view the list of supported platforms (OS and architecture), run:

 ```sh
 go tool dist list